oodmumc3/free-ai-coding-kor/README.md

-**Last updated: August 6, 2025** • PRs/issues welcome
+**Last updated: August 6, 2025** • PRs/issues welcome • ⭐ Star to come back later

-**Disclaimer:** No affiliation with any vendor.
-All trademarks belong to their owners.
-Information is for research; accuracy not guaranteed; limits/pricing change frequently.

 # The "Free" in Agentic AI Coding: A Ranked Comparison of Pro-Grade LLM Access

 ## Intro

 Many tools marketed as offering “free” AI coding only give you a short window on their best (frontier) models before dropping you to cheaper, basic ones.
-Some lock you into their own LLMs entirely.
 The limits are described in different ways (requests, credits, tokens), which makes it hard to tell which is actually the most generous.

 This list compares those free tiers, ranks them from most to least generous, and includes links to the vendor docs so you can check the fine print yourself.
 Local models come first, because with Ollama and tools like Aider, Cline, or Continue, you can run high-end models on your own hardware without quotas, lock-in, or data-sharing risks.

-It’s not a benchmark; it’s documentation of what’s out there, with enough detail to see the trade-offs.

 ---